Visualize data and locate information critical to understanding minority health, health disparities and their determinants.Explore the Data Portal

 A Health Disparity is defined as a health difference that adversely affects disadvantaged populations.

-- Poorer daily functioning
+- Poorer daily functioning or quality of life

 Health Disparities Research is a multi-disciplinary field of study devoted to gaining greater scientific knowledge about the influence of health determinants, and translating this knowledge into interventions to reduce or eliminate adverse health differences.